Damocod/auto-citizenship-italyba/README.txt

   or until it is closed by the user.

 Note: Most errors encountered are due to issues with Prenotami and not the bot itself.

-Why are the bot and this file in English?
-Who knows. (°◡°)

 Ciao.